-In July of 2010, Dion was selected to be a Committee Member serving the Disciplinary Board of the Supreme Court of Pennsylvania as a Hearing Officer, where he presides over disciplinary cases and claims brought against lawyers throughout the Commonwealth.
+From 2010 through 2016, Dion served the Disciplinary Board of the Supreme Court of Pennsylvania as a Hearing Officer, where he presided over disciplinary cases and claims brought against lawyers throughout the Commonwealth.

 In June of 2010 he was appointed by the Pennsylvania Senate to participate in the Joint State Government’s Commission (Senate Resolution 344 of 2010), to study and investigate the criminal justice system in Philadelphia and to develop solutions for the problems involving high violent crime rates, low conviction rates, the bail system, witness intimidation and other matters of significant and important public interest.
 This advisory committee is comprised of approximately thirty judges, lawyers and prosecutors.

 From 2002 until 2010, Dion sat as a member of the Architects Licensure Board.
 Pennsylvania governors Edward G. Rendell, in 2006, and Mark S. Schweiker, in 2002, appointed Dion, with the advice and consent of the Pennsylvania Senate, to serve on the Board for two 4 year terms.
 This Board, acting under Pennsylvania’s Department of State, is responsible for licensing, investigating and disciplining the Commonwealth’s architects.